theKashey/focus-lock/README.md

 This one is about managing the focus.

 I'v got a good [article about focus management, dialogs and WAI-ARIA](https://medium.com/@antonkorzunov/its-a-focus-trap-699a04d66fb5).

-# Declarative control

-`Focus-lock` provides not only API to be called by some other scripts, but also a way one can leave instructions inside HTML markup to amend focus behavior in a desired way.

-These are data-attributes one can add on the elements:

-- control
-  - `data-focus-lock` to create a focus group (scattered focus)
-  - `data-focus-lock-disabled` marks such group as disabled and removes from the list
-  - `data-no-focus-lock` focus-lock will ignore focus inside marked area
-- autofocus
-  - `data-autofocus` will autofocus marked element on activation.
-Require _control delegation_ to focus-lock
-  - `data-autofocus-inside` focus-lock will try to autofocus elements within selected area
-  - `data-no-autofocus` focus-lock will not autofocus any node within marked area

-These markers are available as `import * as markers from 'focus-lock/constants'`

 # Focus fighting